nikillxh/zk-groth16-impl/README.md

 # Groth16 Protocol from Scratch

-This project is an implementation of the Groth16 zero-knowledge proof protocol from the ground up.
+An implementation of the Groth16 zero-knowledge proof protocol from the ground up.
 It covers essential cryptographic components such as Rank-1 Constraint Systems (R1CS), Quadratic Arithmetic Programs (QAP), and the trusted setup process for zk-SNARKs.

 ## Key Features